martin-pabst/java-compiler/README.md

 # New java-compiler for the  [online-ide](https://www.online-ide.de)
-This compiler/interpreter combo (work in progress...) understands a fairly large subset of the java programming language and transpiles it stepwise into individual javascript functions.
-These can then be executed inside a browser step by step.
-The compiler is a replacement for the old one that is currently integrated in the online-ide.
-Main difference is that there is no more intermediate language (P-Code) needed.
+This compiler/interpreter combo (work in progress...) understands a fairly large subset of the java programming language and transpiles it into individual javascript functions.
+These can then be executed step by step inside a browser.
+The compiler is a replacement for the old one that is currently integrated in the [online-ide](https://www.online-ide.de).
+The main difference is that it understands a significantly larger subset of the Java Programming Language and that there is no more intermediate language (P-Code) needed.
 Initial tests indicate that the new compiler/interpreter combo executes java code about 50 times faster than the old one.

 ## Features (done)
   * primitive types (int, long, double, ...)